 Discussion and conclusion:

 The TSG SA Chairman noted that this was targeted for completion in June 2016 and asked if it was expected to update Rel-13 or Rel-14 specifications.
 Ericsson replied that if this is completed by June 2016 then this should be included as Rel-13, but if there is any slippage after this then the work should be input to Rel-14.
 Qualcomm commented that it was unlikely to also complete the Stage 3 in June 2016 and suggested that this should therefore be in Rel-14.
 The TSG CT Chairman reported that there are 2 CT WG meetings in the next plenary cycle and CT WG1 plan an additional ad-hoc meeting.
 In order to have a possibility for the Stage 3 work to be completed in June 2016, the Stage 2 work needs to be completed by April 2016.
 Deutsche Telekom objected to the principle of adding Rel-13 work items so late in the Release, but as the PCG had requested the IoT work to be included in Rel-13 then they supported this work item for target completion in Rel-13.
 MediaTek Inc. agreed that this should be in Rel-13 and considered there was a good chance of completing this by June 2-16.
 The TSG SA Chairman suggested allowing SA WG2 to determine their time budget for this work and to try to complete the work in good time as long as it does not jeopardise the progress of other Work Items.
 Ericsson suggested that as this is already done for other RATs there is little technical discussion needed and with properly prepared CRs this should be achievable with a single time slot in SA WG2.
+Orange commented that the GERAN Rel-13 work is almost completed and there isn't much work to be expected in SA WG2 because it is based on the outcome from the study of FS_AE_CIOT which is RAT agnostic.
+Therefore, it is feasible to SA WG2 to complete the work in its April meeting and include the work in Rel-13 as NB-IoT.
 Qualcomm commented that there is little value in trying to keep this in Rel-13 when Rel-14 Stage 2 completion is September 2016.
 This was left for further off-line discussion and revised in TD SP-160196 which was reviewed and approved.

 TD SP-160171 (SID NEW) New Study Item for Enhanced Isolated E-UTRAN Operation for Public Safety.
 (Source: SA WG2).
 Abstract: Objective: Study candidate solutions to address the Stage 1 service requirements for the following scenario of Isolated E-UTRAN Operation for Public Safety: - Limited bandwidth signalling only backhaul: under this scenario we assume that signalling can be exchanged between an Isolated E-UTRAN and other entities of a PLMN, but not user data; Where appropriate the study will coordinate with RAN WGs.
 Candidate solutions will be evaluated, taking into account feedback from RAN WGs, and the study will determine whether any potential solution(s) should be recommended for normative text specification.
 The recommended solution(s) should support, at least but not necessarily be limited to, the minimum MCPTT service described in the clause 'Interoperability with MCPTT' in TS 22.346.
 Due to the strong expectation for quick deployments for Public Safety usage, any solutions recommended should minimise impact upon the UE and existing 3GPP mechanisms shall be reused as much as possible.